NVIDIA-Genomics-Research/AtacWorks/README.md

 ## Workflow

-1. Convert MACS2 output to bigWig with `peak2bw.py`
+1. Convert the MACS2 peak calls on the clean data to bigWig format with `peak2bw.py`
-2. Generate training/val/holdout intervals with `get_intervals.py`
+2. Generate genomic intervals for training/validation/holdout with `get_intervals.py`
-3. Save training/val/holdout data with `bw2h5.py`
+3. Encode the training/validation/holdout data into .h5 format with `bw2h5.py`
-4. Train and validate a model with `main.py`
+4. Train a model with `main.py`
+5. Apply the trained model for inference on another dataset with `main.py`
-5. Convert the predictions into bigWig format with `postprocess.py`
+6. Convert the predictions into bigWig format with `postprocess.py`

 ### Workflow input